daniegarcia254/Stats-Portal/README.md

 #### Back-end

 ##### AWS Credentials
-To allow the deploy of the backend with _ClaudiaJS_ you will need and AWS account correctly configured.
+To deploy the server with  _ClaudiaJS_ you will need and AWS account correctly configured.
 Make sure that claudia.js is correctly installed and configured following these [instructions](https://claudiajs.com/tutorials/installing.html).

 Once you have everything configured, just put your AWS user credentials in the [claudia-js/aws-credentials](claudia-js/aws-credentials) file with the following format:
 ```